el-yawd/el-yawd.github.io/content/blog/2025/carrot.md

 5     Goto           0     1     0                    0
 ```

-It works a bit different than our VM but the concept is the same, let's break this step by step (pun intendent):
+It works a bit different than our VM but the concept is the same, let's break this step by step (pun intended):

 1. Every program start at 0 with the `Init` instruction, the value in the register p2 indicates where should we
 go next, in this case to instruction 4;